MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawBeziers-Methods.md

 ---
-Description: 'This topic lists the DrawBeziers methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'af91f612-7e65-4a36-8449-32410d275b00'
+Description: This topic lists the DrawBeziers methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: af91f612-7e65-4a36-8449-32410d275b00
-title: 'Graphics.DrawBeziers methods'
+title: Graphics.DrawBeziers methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawBeziers methods